The question I asked myself over and over again when I decided to form my company and make my own mouthpiece line was:

 With todays computer technology, there are NO limitations.
 Technology allows us to do things that the past mouthpiece makers could’t do, due to the technology available at that time.
 I was able to make pieces that embrace the past, but meet the needs of today’s players looking to get beyond the limitations of vintage mouthpieces.
 I have heard over and over again, “I love my piece in my living room, but when I go on the gig, I can barely hear myself.
 Then I blow harder to get louder, and my mouthpiece won’t take all the air I want to give it.”
 The world’s best players have said to me for decades that they wished their mouthpieces “opened up” and “released the sound” more when they’re blowing hard and blowing up high on the palm keys of the horn.
 Vintage hard rubber pieces stay pretty warm throughout the ranges and many players find they end up hitting a wall when they try and really push them.
 I have addressed all of this with my 10mfan™ mouthpieces.

-One of my clients said, “10mfan mouthpieces—–The greatest Swiss Army Knife of mouthpieces”!
+Great playera are commenting on the immense flexibility of my mouthpieces offer, and one of my clients said this: “10mfan mouthpieces—–The greatest Swiss Army Knife of mouthpieces”!

 The 4 keys to a perfect 10mfan mouthpiece set-up: